 - ZonesIntervals: Training ranges for pace, speed or heart rate, e.g. cycling between 120 and 140 beats.
 This is the option I would like to be able to select in the interval option.

-- CompeteCompetition: Competing with recent activities or activities you have marked on the MySports website, this is a "Virtual Partner".
+- CompeteCompete with recent activities or activities that you have bookmarked on the MySports website.
+This is a "Virtual Partner".

 The screen configuration options do not vary either, with two fixed data items at the bottom and a larger main data item that you can change using the control dial.